GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: NIRSpec analysis

 \section{NIRSpec analysis}

 Our JWST/NIRSpec IFU data cube allows us to explore line and continuum emission from \bfourteen on a spatially and spectrally resolved basis.
-In this Section, we first characterise each region by fitting their integrated spectra (Section \ref{intspec}).
+In this Section, we first characterise the field by fitting integrated spectra using emission-based apertures (Section \ref{intspec}).
 We then exercise the power of the NIRSpec IFU by extracting and fitting spectra from each individual spaxel (Section \ref{spaxelbyspaxel}), opening a more detailed view into the ISM conditions and morpho-kinematics of \bfourteen.